 In addition, Park City introduced Summit Bike Share in 2017, a bikeshare with exclusively pedal-assist e-bikes, available to be rented by residents 18 years and older.

 In Seattle, Washington, five trails were chosen to be part of the trial period for Class I and II e-bikes in response to the city’s hilly topography, availability of dockless bikeshare e-bikes and changes to state law allowing e-bikes on multiuse paths.
-The program began in August 2018 and will run for one year.
+The program began in August 2018 and ran for one year; as of November 2019, the pilot results were under review.
 Seattle Parks and Seattle Police will collaborate on the enforcement of trail rules, which may include a speed limit of 15 mph.

 Some cities have allowed e-bikes on their multiuse trails without first running a pilot program.
 Boise, Idaho, revised its bicycle laws in 2017 to allow Class I and II e-bikes to be operated on streets, bike lanes, sidewalks and on the Boise River Greenbelt.
 For the mountain biking trails in the Boise Foothills, only persons with mobility impairments are allowed to use e-bikes.